Stado1/CreditCardFraudDetection/README.md

 So if the most frauds should be detected no matter what the isolation forrest is the best model.
 For the best F1 score a random forrest is the best choice.
 For best of both worlds a neural network with a low classification threshold of 0.1 and a configuration of 64-32-16 is the best choice.

 For future research ensemble methods can be explored.
 Combining different method with a voting ensemble could result in even beter models than were explored with this project.
+Data resampling can also be further explored.
+This could lead to significant improvements due to the huge class imbalance.